shihanqu/GPT-OSS-Structure-Repair-Mirror/README.md

 ## When to use this

-- You rely on **structured JSON** from OSS chat models in LM Studio.
+- You rely on **structured JSON** from OSS chat models in LM Studio, Ollama, llama.cpp
 - Your client already sends `response_format: { type: "json_schema", json_schema: { ... } }`.
 - You want to keep your client code unchanged.